Apple Watch: Unveiling and release

 In April 2014, Apple CEO Tim Cook told The Wall Street Journal that the company was planning to launch new products that year, but revealed no specifics.

-In June 2014, Reuters reported that production was expected to begin in July for an October release.
+In June 2014, Reuters reported that production of a smartwatch product was expected to begin in July for an October release.

-During a September 2014 press event where the iPhone 6 was also presented, the new watch product was introduced by Tim Cook.
+During a September 2014 press event where the iPhone 6 was also presented, the new watch product was introduced by Tim Cook's "one more thing" section.
 After a video focusing on the design process, Cook reappeared on stage wearing an Apple Watch.

 In comparison to other Apple products and competing smartwatches, marketing of the Apple Watch promoted the device as a fashion accessory.
 Apple later focused on its health and fitness-oriented features, in an effort to compete with dedicated activity trackers.
 The watchOS 3 added fitness tracking for wheelchair users, social sharing in the Activity app, and a Breathe app to facilitate mindfulness.

 The device was not branded as "iWatch", which would have put it in line with its product lines such as iPod, iPhone, and iPad.
 In the United States, the "iWatch" trademark is owned by OMG Electronics – who was crowdfunding a device under the same name; it is owned in the European Union by Irish firm Probendi.
 In July 2015, Probendi sued Apple Inc. for trademark infringement, arguing that through keyword advertising on the Google search engine, it caused advertising for the Apple Watch to appear on search results pages when users searched for the trademarked term "iWatch".

 Release

 Pre-orders for the Apple Watch began on April 10, 2015, with the official release on April 24.
 Initially, it was not available at the Apple Store; customers could make appointments for demonstrations and fitting, but the device was not in-stock for walk-in purchases and had to be reserved and ordered online.
-CNET felt that this distribution model was designed to prevent Apple Store locations from having long line-ups due to the high demand.
+CNET felt that this distribution model was designed to prevent Apple Store locations from having long lineups due to the high demand.
 The first ever retail store to display the Apple Watch to the public was Colette in Paris.
 Later on, selected models were available in limited quantities at luxury boutiques and authorized resellers.

 On June 4, 2015, Apple announced that it planned to stock Apple Watch models at its retail locations.

-On August 24, 2015, Best Buy announced that it would begin stocking Apple Watch at its retail stores by the end of September.
+On August 24, 2015, Best Buy announced that it would begin stocking the Apple Watch at its retail stores by the end of September.
 Both T-Mobile US and Sprint also announced plans to offer Apple Watch through their retail stores.

-In September 2015, Apple launched a new subset of Apple Watch, with a stainless steel body and leather band, in collaboration with Hermès.
+In September 2015, Apple launched a new subset of the Apple Watch, with a stainless steel body and leather band, in collaboration with Hermès.
 The following year, Apple launched another subset of Apple Watches in collaboration with Nike dubbed "Apple Watch Nike+".
 Both subsets featured cosmetic customization, but otherwise functioned like standard Apple Watches.

-Apple Watch went on sale in India in November 2015.
+The Apple Watch went on sale in India in November 2015.
 The device also launched in Chile, the Philippines, Indonesia, and South Africa.